Do you want to receive our legal analyses relating to current issues of climate change? Subscribe to our newsletter!

 ERU restrictions as from 2013

-Pursuant to the European Commission communication of 13 December 2013 the Climate Change Committee debates the amendments to the Registry Regulation which relate to international credits generated from Joint Implementation (Emission Reduction Units - ERUs).
-The Commission signalled that draft texts for the following provisions were presented to the said Committee:
+The amendments to the Registry Regulation (see: European Commission communication of 13 December 2012 the Climate Change Committee) relating to international credits generated from Joint Implementation (Emission Reduction Units - ERUs) covered:

 1. in accordance with rules on avoiding the double counting of emission reductions ERUs from projects hosted in Member States related directly or indirectly to activities within the scope of ETS in phase 2 may be issued no later than 31 December 2012;